arnellebalane/hermes/readme.md

 ## Usage

-Get a copy of `hermes.js` and include it in your code:
+Get a copy of `hermes.js` or `dist/hermes.min.js` and include it in your code:

 ```html
 <script src="/path/to/hermes.js"></script>